bernoussama/httpr/README.md

-# Faras
+# HTTPR

 ## Description
-this is Faras e a multithreaded HTTP server from scratch in rust
+this is an experimental multithreaded HTTP server from scratch in rust
-## "Why?"
-(Motivation/Goal/Problem to solve)

 ## 🚀 Quick Start
 ```shell